 - The metal buckle of this strap is especially strong and easy to fasten, just like a belt.

-- There’s also a ton of durability in the polyester strap.
-Resistant to moisture and abrasions, it’s available as 1 or 2 inches wide.
+- There’s a ton of durability in the polyester strap.
+Resistant to moisture and abrasions, it’s available as 1″ or 2″ wide.

 - Reflecting the strength of their products, SGT KNOTS is veteran-owned and operated.